 We’re located on 19 acres of land near the base of Bass Mountain (of the Cane Creek Mountain range) in southern Alamance County.
-Our market garden is designed to run on a human-scale with hand tools and minimal machine use, namely a BCS.
-We aren’t legally able to say we are certified organic, but we follow time-tested organic practices that focus on creating healthy soil biology rather than buying “organic” inputs.
+Our market garden is designed to run on a human-scale with hand tools and minimal machine use.
+We’re organic except for the certification; we’d even say we’re beyond organic!

 Overview